iceyrazor/iceys-linux-stuffs/README.md

 this is just some configs and stuffs i decided to put on my github eg my dotfiles

+# update 05/24/2025
+i liked how primagen did his dev environment and deploying of scripts. so im making my own version
+note: the pacman install scripts may not be fully what i have as i made this loong after installing software

 # requirements
 - for dwm or awesome
     - xorg-server